raffaelj/cockpit_FormValidation/README.md

 ---

-A form validator and form builder for [Cockpit CMS](https://github.com/agentejo/cockpit)
+Form validator and form builder for [Cockpit CMS v1][3].
+I mainly use it in combination with [CpMultiplane][4], but it should be compatible with plain rest api usage.

 Work in progress!
 Feel free to contribute with code, bug reports or feature requests.